-Space for the workshop is limited, and registration is REQUIRED.
-Upon completion of the Prescribed Burning Short Course participants will qualify to take the Mississippi Certified Burn Manager exam on the last day of the course; Registered Foresters will earn CFE credit.
+Upon completion of the Prescribed Burning Short Course, participants will qualify to take the Mississippi Certified Prescribed Burn Manager exam on the last day of the course.

 Once these requirements have been met, participants will be issued a certificate of completion.

-• Benefits, limitations, and risk of applying prescribed fire
+- Benefits, limitations, and risks of using prescribed fire

 - How weather and fuel moisture affect fire behavior